Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{ue} to the development of edge intelligence in the Beyond fifth-generation (B5G) mobile communication, federated learning (FL), a privacy-preserved distributed machine learning framework, has been considered as a key technique to assist intelligent tasks over wireless networks~\cite{DBLP:journals/twc/AmiriG20}.
-Distributed mobile devices utilize local datasets for collaborative model training, a practice known as Federated Edge Learning (FEEL).
-Drones stand out as a prime example of FEEL in action, facilitating various FL tasks via wireless networks.
-Consider the scenario depicted in Fig.~\ref{fig:UAV}: drones capture aerial imagery of farmlands and then act as FL clients, using this data to train models for in-depth analysis~\cite{DBLP:journals/micro/KumarGT22}.
+Mobile devices utilize local datasets for collaborative training, a practice known as Federated Edge Learning (FEEL).
 FEEL can be deployed in one of two ways: devices can either upload models to an edge server through Centralized Federated Learning (CFL) or they can exchange models directly with other devices using Device-to-Device (D2D) communication in Decentralized Federated Learning (DFL)~\cite{DBLP:journals/jsac/XingSB21}.
-A primary challenge in FL is ensuring that models, trained on data collected by clients, can generalize effectively to unseen test data.
-This challenge has led to in-depth theoretical analyses on the generalization capabilities of FL systems~\cite{DBLP:conf/iclr/HuLL23,DBLP:journals/corr/abs-2306-03824,wu2023federated}.
+A key challenge in FL is ensuring that models trained on data collected by clients can generalize effectively to unseen test data.
+This challenge has led to in-depth theoretical analyses on the generalization capabilities of FL~\cite{DBLP:conf/iclr/HuLL23,DBLP:journals/corr/abs-2306-03824,wu2023federated}.